-Each Graduate Certificate requires a minimum of 12 total credit hours.
-No more than 3 credit hours at the 400 level may be applied toward the minimum credit-hours requirement.
-All other credits must be at or above the 500 level.
+Each Post-Baccalaureate Certificate requires a minimum of 12 total credit hours.
+Specific minimum credit-hour requirements are detailed within the "Graduate Degree Programs and Description of Courses" portion of this Catalog.
 Students may not, on an individual basis, request credit hours be transferred from other institutions as part of the Certificate requirements.
-Some Graduate Certificates, however, may allow the application of specific, pre-approved transfer credits, or credits from other institutions with whom Mines has formal agreements for this purpose toward fulfilling the requirements of the Certificate.
-All courses applied to a Graduate Certificate are subject to approval by the program offering the certificate.
+Some Certificates, however, may allow the application of specific, pre-approved transfer credits, or credits from other institutions with whom Mines has formal agreements for this purpose toward fulfilling the requirements of the Certificate.
+All courses applied to a Post-Baccalaureate Certificate are subject to approval by the program offering the certificate.

-If a student has earned a Graduate Certificate and subsequently applies, and is accepted into a Master or PhD program at Mines, credits earned in the Certificate Program may, with the approval of the advanced degree program, be applied to the advanced degree subject to all the applicable restrictions on credit hours that may be applied toward fulfilling the requirements of the advanced degree.
+If a student has earned a Post-Baccalaureate Certificate and subsequently applies, and is accepted into a Master or PhD program at Mines, credits earned in the Certificate Program may, with the approval of the advanced degree program, be applied to the advanced degree subject to all the applicable restrictions on credit hours that may be applied toward fulfilling the requirements of the advanced degree.